Tauss04/DAW2-Class-Projects/README.md

   3.Change the path of /styles/font.css to your PC's IP address.
   4.Change the path of /Home.php line 149 to the path where you host /htdocs on your PC.
   5.Now you can enjoy mercadilloGitanillo.
 Thank you for using the program :)

+-SCRAP YARD INVENTORY:
+In this class project, the teacher asked us to develop an inventory control system for the institute using CodeIgniter 4.
+I have decided to create an inventory control system for a scrap yard :)